jpremmel/pizza/README.md

 | The program displays information for multiple pizza selections and keeps a running price total | A $5 pizza is selected and a $20 pizza is selected | "Total Price: $25" |
 | The pizza selection form and any saved pizza info clears when the form resets | Click "Reset" | Pizza form empties and total price resets to $0 |

-_This webpage calculates a pizza's price based on the user's designated pizza size and toppings.
+_This webpage calculates a fictional pizza order price based on the user's designated pizza size and toppings.
 The main purpose of this project was to practice object constructors and prototype methods in JavaScript._

 ## Setup/Installation Requirements